Everything You Need To Know About Postpartum Depression

 #4 Optimize nutrition

-• It has been suggested women are lacking valuable nutrients during the postpartum period.
+• It has been suggested that women are lacking valuable nutrients during the postpartum period.

 • When I opened my eyes after childbirth, it looked like a war zone!
 So much blood.